Vyral/sam-levy/_posts/2021-06-17-your-options-for-buying-and-selling-simultaneously.md

 **You also have the option to sell first,** then either rent your home back from the buyer or rent another place until you find your new home.&nbsp;

-If you have any questions for me or any real estate needs I can assist with, don’t hesitate to reach out via phone or email.
+If you have any questions for me or real estate needs I can assist with, please don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.